 New Vernon in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 44.614′ N, 74° 29.662′ W. Marker is in New Vernon, New Jersey, in Morris County.
+40° 44.631′ N, 74° 29.626′ W. Marker is in New Vernon, New Jersey, in Morris County.
 Marker is at the intersection of Village Road and Millbrook Road, on the right when traveling east on Village Road.
 Touch for map.
-Marker is at or near this postal address: 14 Village Road, New Vernon NJ 07976, United States of America.
+Marker is in this post office area: New Vernon NJ 07976, United States of America.
 Touch for directions.

 More.
-Search the internet for The Tramp House.
+Search the internet for New Vernon Historic District.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,087 times since then and 36 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on October 11, 2010, by Alan Edelson of Union Twsp., New Jersey. • Syd Whittle was the editor who published this page.
+This page originally submitted on July 6, 2008, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 1,232 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on July 6, 2008, by Bill Coughlin of North Arlington, New Jersey.